MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-telemetry.md

     :::column-end:::
 :::row-end:::

-Your telemetry strategy should ensure measuring of your product across these three qualities.
+Your instrumentation strategy should ensure measuring of your product across these three qualities.

 ### Monitor events for your app

 For the purposes of this article, let’s use the HEART framework to indicate representative set of metrics and events you should consider monitoring for your solution.
-Note that the following list isn't exhaustive, and you're encouraged to add additional telemetry relevant to your business and product.
+Note that the following list isn't exhaustive, and you're encouraged to add additional instrumentation relevant to your business and product.

 :::image type="content" source="../../assets/images/app-fundamentals/monitor-telemetry.png" alt-text="Monitor events for your app" border="false":::